Launch Your Career

 Creative problem solving: That’s what’s surprising about this role: we provide you with the tools to create expert deals, based on the knowledge of thousands of deal.
-This means being creative in our thinking and deal development.
-You don’t get to do that in other sales organizations.
+This means being creative in our thinking and deal development; this is what makes working in Sales at Groupon unique.

 Negotiating: In order to develop these deals, we get to have fairly advanced conversations about the merchant’s business, helping them see the value in investing in marketing to grow their business, how competition plays a role, their bigger picture, etc. We invest a lot of time developing this relationship and creating ways to drive customers to our merchants.

 Taking rejection well: As with most sales jobs, rejection is an all day, every day thing.
-There’s no getting around that.
-We develop a thick skin pretty quickly so that we can hear those concerns and objections in order to overcome obstacles and show a business all the value Groupon can bring to them.
+We provide you with on-the-job training and support to help you develop a thick skin pretty quickly in order to overcome obstacles and show a business all the value Groupon can bring them.